AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

    The Dynamic Media Video 360 Media component.

-1. When you are finished, near the upper-right corner of the dialog box, tap the checkmark to save your changes.
+1. When you are finished, in the upper-right corner of the dialog box, tap the checkmark to save your changes.

 ### Enabling Dynamic Media components {#enabling-dynamic-media-components}